thisbra/chat-rooms/README.md

 docker compose up
 ```
 This command will start the visor-ui, visor-api and visor-mongo containers that will be available on your machine's ports `3000`, `3005` and `27018` respectively.
-Now just open your browser of choice and go to http://localhost:3000/ to use Visor Chat!
+Now just open your browser of choice and go to http://localhost:3000/ to use Chat rooms!
 ![visor chat home](.github/homeprint.png)

-Messaging apps only work with friends, but if you don't any ( 😢 ) you can just open other browser tabs and try it out.
+Messaging apps only work with friends, but if you don't have any ( 😢 ) you can just open other browser tabs and try it out.
 ![visor chat print](.github/chatprint.png)

 ### Details